opennukit/Nukit-Laminar-Cannon/README.md

 **Does this replace a well-fitted respirator?**

 No. Almost nothing does.
-This device may- with some iteration, offer some level of protection in parts of the world where local regimes are passing draconian laws that prevent masking.
-Wearing a respirator is always preferred- it is possible.
+This device may- with some iteration, offer some level of protection for performers and public speakers who refuse to mask, or be used in parts of the world where local regimes are passing draconian laws that prevent masking.
+Wearing a respirator is always preferred- if possible.

 **Where can I buy this?
 Will you sell it?**

-They aren't for sale, and probably will never be- at least in this form.
-Quite a bit of testing would need to be done before it can be released for public use.
-But the basic concepts will may be incorporated into future Nukit products.
+They aren't for sale and probably will never be —at least in this form.
+Quite a bit of testing would need to be done before they can be released for public use, but the basic concepts may be incorporated into future Nukit products.

 **Who made this?**

-Nukit has a “Skunk Works” in this context refers to work done on special concept builds intended for limited deployment.
+Nukit has a “Skunk Works”, which, in this context refers to in-house work done on special concept builds intended for limited deployment.
 These are used to gauge consumer acceptance, practicality, and technical feasibility of novel mitigation measures.
-The knowledge gained in that process may result in production units or simply additional data points to shape future product development.
-Whenever possible, we try to Open Source those designs and put them into the public domain.
-For one thing, to prevent others from patenting them and putting those ideas out of reach of those who need them most.
+The knowledge gained in the process may result in production units or simply additional data points to shape future product development.
+We try to Open Source those designs and put them into the public domain whenever possible.
+For one, to prevent others from patenting them and putting those ideas out of reach of those who need them most.

 **License**
 ---
-All Nukit Open Air Purifiers are released under GPL-3. https://www.gnu.org/licenses/gpl-3.0.en.html
+The Nukit Laminar Cannon is released under GPL-3. https://www.gnu.org/licenses/gpl-3.0.en.html

 TLDR;